Fashion advertising isn’t like regular advertising.

 What you say is less important than how you say it.

 The font is often more important than the argument.

 And the gut is definitely more important than the head.

 Paul Smith is rumoured to have been on the lookout for an agency for decades.

-Organising chemistry meetings every couple of years, but he never ends up appointing an agency, because he can never find one that ‘gets it’.
+Organising endless chemistry meetings every couple of years, but never appointing an agency, because he can never find one that ‘gets it’.

 Jane Trahey got fashion.

 She started writing ads in 1947, for Neiman-Marcus in Dallas.